opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ---

-Right now, peer discovery is provided by either a static list or by a DNS record lookup or AWS Cloudmap.
+Peer discovery is currently provided by either a static list or by a DNS record lookup or AWS Cloudmap.

 # Discovery modes